killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 #### Use Iterators

-One of the most amazing constructs in the standard library is `Iterator`, a trait that allows generator-like iteration of values where you only need to implement a `next` method[^2].
+One of the most amazing constructs in the standard library is `Iterator`, a trait that allows generator-like iteration of values where you only need to implement a `next` method[^iterators-in-other-langs].
 Rust's iterators are lazy in that you explicitly need to call a consumer to start iterating through values.
 Just writing `"hello".chars().filter(char::is_whitespace)` won't _do_ anything until you call something like `.collect::<String>()` on it.

-[^2]: In that regard, Rust's Iterators are very similar to the `Iterator` interface in Java or the `Iteration` protocol in Python (as well as many others).
+[^iterators-in-other-langs]: In that regard, Rust's Iterators are very similar to the `Iterator` interface in Java or the `Iteration` protocol in Python (as well as many others).

 ##### Iterators as parameters